High school student smiling.

 This mentoring and skills-building program gives middle and high school students a better chance to earn a secondary degree

 For some students, graduating from high school and attending college can be a huge challenge.
 The Dean’s Future Scholars (DFS) program at the University of Nevada, Reno has made it a reality for many low-income, first-generation college students in the Reno/Sparks community.
-By providing one-on-one attention, the program has successfully served more than 1,400 young people since its inception 22 years ago, nine out of 10 of them Black/African American and Hispanic/Latino students.
+By providing one-on-one attention, the program has successfully served more than 1,500 young people since its inception 24 years ago, with nine out of 10 of them being students of color.

-The results have been impressive, with 95% of participants graduating from high school in recent years.
-More than two-thirds enter college, and since the program’s inception 86% of those who enter college also graduate — a crucial step toward wider economic opportunities.
+The results have been impressive, with 96% of participants graduating from high school in recent years.
+More than two-thirds enter college, and since the program’s inception, 86% of those who enter college also graduate — a crucial step toward wider economic opportunities.
 Funding from Bank of America helps support this transformative, pre-college intensive program.

-The support for DFS program is an example of Bank of America’s commitment to help advance racial equality and economic opportunity in local neighborhoods around the country.
-From entrepreneur funding and expanding home ownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s important challenges.
+The support for the DFS program is an example of how, from entrepreneur funding and expanding homeownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s important challenges.

 Explore more